cognitedata/reveal/documentation/docs/migration-guide.md

 - Highlighting - `selectNodeByTreeIndex()`, `deselectNodeByTreeIndex()` and `deselectAllNodes()`

 This allowed flexible styling of nodes, but required many individual calls to update each node, causing degraded performance.
 The new API instead requires a set of styles which nodes are assigned to.
-It's preferable not to have too many styles - both in terms of performance and to avoid a cluttered view for the end user.
+It is preferable not to have too many styles - both in terms of performance and to avoid a cluttered view for the end user.

 The previous styling options maps quite directly to the new API.
 Visibility is controlled by `NodeApperance.visible`, color override by `NodeApperance.color` and ghost mode by `NodeApperance.renderGhosted`.
 However, there is no direct mapping between what was previously called 'selection' or 'highlighting', this is now a combination of `NodeApperance.color`, `NodeApperance.renderInFront` and `NodeApperance.outlineColor`.
-This means that the new API introduces additional flexibility - e.g. can a object have an outline, but not be rendered in front of other objects.
+This means that the new API introduces additional flexibility - e.g. an object can have an outline, but not be rendered in front of other objects.
 For convinience, the new API comes with a sef of default styles available through [`DefaultNodeAppearance`](examples/cad-styling).

 A commonly used functionality is to apply a default style to all nodes and to style a few selected nodes with a different style to make them stand out.
-Before, this could be achieved using a `ghostAllNodes`, `hideAllNodes` and `setAllNodeColors` to apply the default styling, and a combination of the different per-node styling functions mentioned above to style the nodes that are to stand out.
+Before, this could be achieved using a `ghostAllNodes`, `hideAllNodes` and `setAllNodeColors` to apply the default styling, and a combination of the different per-node styling functions mentioned above to style the nodes that should stand out.
 In Reveal 2, this is replaced by `Cognite3DModel.setDefaultNodeAppearance` which is a style that will be applied to any node that is not styled by another styled set.

 ## Using ByTreeIndexNodeSet to migrate existing filtering logic